Aymeeh/ElkChili_22/README.md

      ansible-playbook metricbeat-playbook.yml
  ````

-- If the deplayment ran correctly with no fatal errors or otherwise ntoes issues, transition to the web address of: `http://<current ELK public IP address>:5601/app/kibana/home`.
+- If the deployment ran correctly with no fatal errors or otherwise ntoes issues, transition to the web address of: `http://<current ELK public IP address>:5601/app/kibana/home`.
 Once executed, this address should open to the Kibana landing page related to your ELK VM where you can view and filter any logs and/or data compiled.